ErinaTheDummy/SwordToShield/Character_Creation/Classes/Psiker.md

 ```

 ### Lesser Pyrokinesis
-As an action you may expend 2 psi and target 3 creatures within 15 feet of you, causing them to erupt in flames.
+As an action you may expend 4 psi and target 2 creatures within 15 feet of you, causing them to erupt in flames.
 The targeted creatures must make a dexterity saving throw against your Psionic DC or take 3d6 fire damage, taking half as much on a success.

 ### Psionic Persuasion
 As an action you may expend 2 psi and gain advantage on all charisma checks against 1 creature of your choice within 30 feet of you, as you plant positive perceptions of yourself in their mind.
-This effect last for 1 minute, after which time the target must make an insight check against your Psionic DC, discerning that you used some form of magic on them on a success.
+This effect last for 1 minute, after which time the target must make an insight check against your Psionic DC, discerning that you used some form of abnormal persuasion on them on a success.

 ### Mind Meld
 As a bonus action you may expend 1 psi and meld your mind with 1 creature that you can see.
 This melding last for 1 hour and during that time you may speak telepathically with the target and they may respond telepathically, so long as you have a shared language.